adamluzsi/daemon-ogre/README.md

 * pid    or -p -you can set the pid file position n name by terminal for one time run
 * status or -s -this will tell you ,does your process is running not
 * help         -this will invoke some help to the terminal if you out of luck and forget everything from this page
+* clear        -this will remove every log by the prev given paths, usefull in debugging

 othere stuffs to use:
 ---------------------